Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 - **version:** The NuGet version to download.
 Blank gets latest.
 - **datasourceFormat:** If the data source corresponds to the Analytics Middle Tier (amt) or direct views of the ODS tables.
 Allowed values: amt, ods.
-- **odsDataStandard:** Database standard to use, if it is Data Standard 2 or 3.x.
-Allowed values: ds2, ds3.

 #### api